 Paid-up capital is monies paid by shareholders to the Subsidiary to purchase the Company shares, and these monies can be utilized for all company

+What do you mean by Paid-up Capital?
 Paid-up capital is the total amount of capital that has been paid in full by shareholders in a company.

 The paid up capital can be of any legal currency.